awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-aggregate.md

 Groups in Systems Manager Inventory enable you to quickly see a count of which managed instances are and aren’t configured to collect one or more inventory types\.
 With groups, you specify one or more inventory types and a filter that uses the `exists` operator\.

 For example, say that you have four managed instances configured to collect the following inventory types:
-+ Instance 1: AWS:Application
++ Instance 1: `AWS:Application`
-+ Instance 2: AWS:File
++ Instance 2: `AWS:File`
-+ Instance 3: AWS:Application, AWS:File
++ Instance 3: `AWS:Application`, `AWS:File`
-+ Instance 4: AWS:Network
++ Instance 4: `AWS:Network`

-You can run the following command from the AWS CLI to see how many instances are configured to collect both the AWS:Application and AWS:File inventory types\.
+You can run the following command from the AWS CLI to see how many instances are configured to collect both the `AWS:Application` and `AWS:File inventory` types\.
 The response also returns a count of how many instance aren't configured to collect both of these inventory types\.

 ```
 aws ssm get-inventory --aggregators 'Groups=[{Name=ApplicationAndFile,Filters=[{Key=TypeName,Values=[AWS:Application],Type=Exists},{Key=TypeName,Values=[AWS:File],Type=Exists}]}]'
 ```

-The command response shows that only one managed instance is configured to collect both the AWS:Application and AWS:File inventory types\.
+The command response shows that only one managed instance is configured to collect both the `AWS:Application` and `AWS:File` inventory types\.

 ```
 {